Detection of complex nitrogen-bearing molecule ethyl cyanide towards the hot molecular core G10.47+0.03: Abstract

 \section{Abstract}

-The studies of the complex molecular lines towards the hot molecular cores at millimeter and submillimeter wavelengths provide instructive knowledge about the chemical complexity in the interstellar medium (ISM).
-We presented the detection of the rotational emission lines of the complex nitrogen-bearing molecule ethyl cyanide (C$_{2}$H$_{5}$CN) towards the hot molecular core G10.47+0.03 using the Atacama Large Millimeter/Submillimeter Array (ALMA) band 4 observations.
-The estimated column density of C$_{2}$H$_{5}$CN towards G10.47+0.03 was (9.5$\pm$0.1)$\times$10$^{16}$ cm$^{-2}$ with the rotational temperature of 223.8$\pm$4.3 K. The estimated fractional abundance of C$_{2}$H$_{5}$CN with respect to H$_{2}$ towards G10.47+0.03 was 1.90$\times$10$^{-8}$.
-We observed that the estimated fractional abundance of C$_{2}$H$_{5}$CN is nearly similar to the simulated abundance of C$_{2}$H$_{5}$CN which was predicted by the three-phase warm-up model from \cite{gar13}.
-We also discuss the possible formation mechanism of C$_{2}$H$_{5}$CN towards the hot molecular cores and we claimed the barrierless and exothermic radical-radical reaction between \ce{CH2} and \ce{CH2CN} is responsible for the production of high abundant \ce{C2H5CN} ($\sim$10$^{-8}$) towards G10.47+0.03 during the warm-up phases.
+The studies of the complex organic molecular lines towards the hot molecular cores at millimeter and submillimeter wavelengths provide instructive knowledge about the chemical complexity in the interstellar medium (ISM).
+We present the detection of the rotational emission lines of the complex nitrogen-bearing molecule ethyl cyanide (C$_{2}$H$_{5}$CN) towards the chemically rich hot molecular core G10.47+0.03 using the Atacama Large Millimeter/Submillimeter Array (ALMA) band 4 observations.
+The estimated column density of C$_{2}$H$_{5}$CN towards the G10.47+0.03 is (7.7$\pm$0.5)$\times$10$^{16}$ cm$^{-2}$ with the high rotational temperature of 352.9$\pm$66.8 K. The estimated fractional abundance of C$_{2}$H$_{5}$CN with respect to H$_{2}$ towards the G10.47+0.03 is 5.70$\times$10$^{-9}$.
+We observe that the estimated fractional abundance of C$_{2}$H$_{5}$CN is similar to the existing three-phase warm-up chemical modelling abundance of \ce{C2H5CN}.
+We also discuss the possible formation mechanism of C$_{2}$H$_{5}$CN towards the hot molecular cores, and we claim the barrierless and exothermic radical-radical reaction between \ce{CH2} and \ce{CH2CN} is responsible for the production of low abundant of \ce{C2H5CN} ($\sim$10$^{-9}$) in the grain surface of G10.47+0.03.

 \keywords{ISM: individual objects (G10.47+0.03) -- ISM: abundances -- ISM: kinematics and dynamics -- stars: formation -- astrochemistry}